SOCRAMBLLE/Cool-image-gallery-with-flex---CSS-only/README.md

-# Image gallery with hover efect with flex, using only CSS
+# Image gallery with hover effect with flex, using only CSS
 Cool image gallery effect with hover using only CSS and flex.

 <div align="center"><img src="/preview.gif"></div>